kkspencer/soundhound_tpm/project_proposition.md

 - automatic language translation (official languages of pro peloton are english, french + language of country in which race is being held) , though most riders speak english and/or french, not all do, and riders have varying degrees of fluency
 - voice biometrics
 - potential for on-device embedded voice interaction

+### Constraints
+- placement of device on rider
+- resistant to rain, dust, wind, vibrations
+- clear communication even in strong wind
+- rider's don't need to activate communication device with their hands
+- needs to work even when rider is exerting maximal effort
+- needs to work even when crowds of supporters on the race route shouting and screaming in the riders' face